JianhaiChen/HumanDiseaseFertilityPleiotropy/README.md

-Human biology comes with a different kind of scientific resource: an enormous natural record accumulated through centuries of medicine and, more recently, through population-scale genomics.
+Human biology comes with a different kind of scientific resource: an enormous natural record accumulated through centuries of medicine and, more recently, through life-course and population-scale genomics.
 Human phenotypes have been observed across diseases, organs, ages, environments, populations, and generations at a scale and breadth that no experimental model can reproduce.